5 Best Vibe Coding Tools for Building a Website & How to Choose One

 Website teams need collaboration, but they also need continuity.
 New-site generators can be great for launch, but ongoing iteration often becomes fragmented across tools, repos, and processes.

 Developer tools like Sourcegraph shine in complex engineering environments.
-But for marketers, “maintenance” often means keeping pages fresh, updating proof points, and shipping new content weekly.
+But for marketers, “maintenance” often means keeping pages fresh every week and updating proof points.

 EmbedSocial supports this style of maintenance by letting the website update itself through live content streams.
 Instead of scheduling redesigns, teams can keep pages current by continuously surfacing reviews, testimonials, and social content.